openvm-org/openvm/stark-middleware/README.md

 The backend currently has special support for Interactive AIRs, and completely owns the generation of the trace in the challenge phase for these RAPs -- for reference, Plonky3 refers to this phase's trace as the **permutation** trace.
+This is done in `MultiTraceStarkProver::prove`, which internally calls `prove_raps_with_committed_traces`.

 To fully support the Interaction API, the verifier also does a final cumulative sum check.
+This is done in `MultiTraceStarkVerifier::verify`.
 This can be framed as an additional operation to perform on the per-RAP exposed values after the challenge phase.

 ## TODO